-Building it Better: Women and Engineering (available Spring 2018)
+Building it Better: Women and Engineering (available in 2018)

 Engineers design, build, or maintain engines, machines, or public works.
 They are problem solvers at heart.
 Join us to learn about women engineers whose contributions have improved modern life.
 In addition to profiling historic women in engineering, the field trip will cover simple machines and include engineering problems students can solve with materials available in the classroom.

-Women and the History of Science (available Spring 2018)
+Women and the History of Science (available in 2018)